jeremykendall/12-tdds-of-christmas/README.md

 ### Running the tests

-Run the tests by calling `phpunit` in the root of the project.
+Run the tests by calling `./vendor/bin/phpunit` in the root of the project.